 When you buy a flat, you probably want a lease lasting beyond your lifetime, so that when you move on you still have a substantial asset to sell on or leave to your children.
 99 years will do nicely, but only if you catch the lease early in its life and don't stay too long.
-Many London flats were built or converted in the 1980s, and their original 99-year leases are now down to less than 80 years.

 Why extend the lease?